handeyeco/fun-with-midi/README.md

 ## What I'm using

 For these examples I'm using an Arduino Mega ($50; an Uno should work fine though) and the Sparkfun MIDI Shield ($24).
-Arduino is designed to be a beginner-friendly platform for people just getting into microcontrollers and shields are just circuits that are meant to extend the functionality of another circuit.
+Arduino is designed to be a beginner-friendly platform for people who are learning about microcontrollers and shields are just circuits that are meant to extend the functionality of another circuit.

 If you want to follow along and have the cash, I highly recommend throwing some dough at both Arduino and Sparkfun - they contribute a lot to the DIY scene.
 However you can get equally far with a $10 Arduino knock-off and some common components.